triploit/Kalzit/README.md

 After that, you should se a few more things in your folder.
 One of them is called "KalzitStarter".
 Just run that to start your own Kalzit server!
 The steps are the same as with the installer.

 Kalzit should be running now!
+Just [access your Kalzit server through the browser](http://localhost:5000/).

 ## (TL;DR - for developers)